Otoshibuta, aka Japanese drop lid, is already a popular cooking term among cooking enthusiasts.

 Basically, the lid over the drop lid can trap steam and heat so it can also cook the dish effectively and enhance the flavor.

-Contrary, it can keep the odor such as fishy taste, you shouldn’t use a regular lid when you cook seafood or game meat.
+Contrary, it can keep an odor such as a fishy taste, you shouldn’t use a regular lid when you cook seafood or game meat.

 What Can You Use Instead Of A Drop Lid?

 Personally, I prefer to use kitchen paper towels and I believe it is the easiest to make Otoshibuta.